 Vernon L. Odom Fund awards over $9,000 in grants

-On Friday, March 4, the Vernon L. Odom Fund of Akron Community Foundation awarded $9,300 in grants to programs dedicated to enriching the quality of life among local minority communities.
+On Friday, March 4, the Vernon L. Odom Fund of Akron Community Foundation awarded $9,300 in grants to programs dedicated to enriching the quality of life among local communities of color.

 One of this year's recipients is the Good Samaritan Hunger Center.
 A $900 grant will help the organization alleviate food insecurity in the North Hill community.